A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

-Randomness of a CA-based PRNG is, in general, effected by its transition rule, cell size, seed and boundary condition.
-So, research on CA-based PRNGs have been to find the best possible result by varying these structures of the CAs.
-The rule of the CA is chosen as \emph{autopletic}, that is, even simple initial conditions can derive pseudo-randomness.
-For instance, ECA rules $30$, $45$ are autopletic rules.
-However, none of these CAs can generate all numbers in a single cycle.
-Therefore, to improve the cycle length of the CA and introduce more complexity in the system, non-uniformity in the local rule is instigated \cite{Pries86}.
-In this case, the cells of the finite CA may take different rules.
-That means, instead of using a single next state function $\mathcal{R}:\mathcal{S}^{N}\rightarrow \mathcal{S}$, a vector $\mathscr{R}=\langle \mathcal{R}_0, \mathcal{R}_1, \cdots, \mathcal{R}_{n-1}\rangle$, called \emph{rule vector}, is used, where $n$ is the number of cells and the $i^{th}$ cell uses rule $\mathcal{R}_i:\mathcal{S}^{N}\rightarrow \mathcal{S}$.
-The next state calculation in this case, is governed by $\mathcal{R}_i$ for each $i$.
-The situation for a $1$-dimensional $n$-cell CA is shown in Figure~\ref{fig:ca_evolution}, where each cell $i$ depends on cell its previous cell, next cell and itself.
-We can imagine a sliding window which moves over the neighbors and sends arguments to each local rule $\mathcal{R}_i$ to calculate next state of the $i^{th}$ cell.
+Randomness of a CA-based PRNG is, in general, effected by its transition rule, cell size, initial configuration (seed) and boundary condition.
+So, research on CA-based PRNGs have been to find the best possible result by varying these structures of the CAs. {The rule of the CA is chosen as \emph{autoplectic}\footnote{This term, first coined by Stephen Wolfram indicates intrinsic randomness where without any outside input, randomness can be generated inside the system by the system itself \cite{Wolframbook1}.
+In this case, even simple initial conditions can derive randomness.} such that feature extraction require more sophisticated computation than the simple run of the CA. For instance, ECA rule $30$ used in \cite{Wolfram85c} is a autoplectic rule.} However, to improve the cycle length of the CA and introduce more complexity in the system, non-uniformity in the local rule is instigated \cite{Pries86}.
+In this case, instead of using a single rule $\mathcal{R}$, a vector $\mathscr{R}=\langle \mathcal{R}_0, \mathcal{R}_1, \cdots, \mathcal{R}_{n-1}\rangle$, called \emph{rule vector}, is used, where $n$ is the number of cells and the $i^{th}$ cell uses rule $\mathcal{R}_i$.
+The next state calculation in this case, is governed by $\mathcal{R}_i$ for each $i$ (see, for example, Figure~\ref{fig:ca_evolution}).

-Such a CA with different rules for different cells is called a \emph{hybrid} or \emph{non-uniform} CA. If $\mathcal{R}_0 = \mathcal{R}_1= \cdots= \mathcal{R}_{n-1}$, the CA is uniform CA. In Figure~\ref{fig:CA_hardware}, if combinational logic circuits for each cells are different, the ECA is a hybrid ECA.
+Such a CA where different cells may take different rules is called a \emph{hybrid} or \emph{non-uniform} CA. For instance, in \cite{Horte89a}, a rule vector $\mathscr{R}=\{30,45\}^{16}$ is used under periodic boundary condition to generate $32$-bit numbers from the whole configuration of the CA. Moreover, if $\mathcal{R}_0 = \mathcal{R}_1= \cdots= \mathcal{R}_{n-1}$, the CA is uniform CA. In Figure~\ref{fig:CA_hardware}, if combinational logic circuits for each cells are different, the ECA is a hybrid ECA.

+Many other ways are also proposed to generate random numbers from the configuration of a CA. In \cite{Horte89a}, concept of site spacing (output number is collected from cells spaced by $\gamma$ distance) and time spacing (output numbers are taken $\alpha$ time steps apart) are introduced (see Figure~\ref{fig:sitespacing} and Figure~\ref{fig:timespacing}).
+If $\gamma=0$, the whole configuration of the CA is treated as a number.